How do I upload a document on the OSAP website?

 Students are required to apply early for OSAP to be considered for the grants that could cover the cost of a year’s tuition.
 The new OSAP will make average tuition free for students whose families make less than $50,000 a year.
 Students from families that earn more will also benefit from more generous grants and loans, and about 80% of all OSAP recipients will graduate with less provincial debt.

 The University will continue to charge students tuition and fees.
-Students can select a redirect option on the OSAP application.
-Student Financial Aid & Scholarships will then forward funding to McMaster Student Accounts on their behalf.
+Starting in Fall 2018 OSAP funding will automatically be redirected to McMaster to pay tuition and other student fees.
 Students are always encouraged to check their student account regularly to avoid unnecessary interest charges.

 What is ‘net tuition’ and where can I view my out-of-pocket expenses?